jarlehansen/springfox-loader/README.md

 * springfox.contact.email
 * springfox.license.name
 * springfox.license.url
-* springfox.activeProfiles - _Enable springfox for the configured profiles.
+* springfox.profiles - _Enable springfox for the configured profiles.
 If not set, all profiles loads springfox.
 Default is all profiles._
 * springfox.swagger-ui-base-path

 ### Swagger UI